On-Prem to Cloud Migration With Under an Hour of Downtime

 The cutover that wasn't an event

 By the time the "final" cutover arrives, almost everything already runs on the new platform.
-The remaining switch is small, rehearsed, and reversible, so the sub-hour downtime window is real margin, not optimism.
-On one year-long logistics re-platform we hit zero downtime doing exactly this.
+The remaining switch is small, you've rehearsed it, and you can still walk it back.
+That's why the sub-hour window holds up in practice instead of being a number you hope for.
+On one year-long transit re-platform we hit zero downtime doing exactly this.